ShailadhShinde/End-to-End-Anime-Recommendation-System/README.md

    Cosine similarity measure was used to get the similarity matrix .
 Yes, it works on binary data as aswell.

-  Streamlit was used to create thw web app ()
+  Streamlit was used to create the web app ()

 - ### Post-Processing <a name="post"></a>